Recycling in Plymouth

 FREE fluorescent bulb recycling at Woodstock Home and Hardware and at Welch's True Value of Woodstock.

 Rechargeables are recyclable.
 Rechargeable batteries are commonly found in cordless power tools, cellular and cordless phones, laptop computers, camcorders, remote control toys, and portable household appliances.
 When the batteries can no longer hold a charge, bring them to the Recycling Center.

-Buy and sell used materials at great prices by visiting the Vermont Business Materials Exchange (VBMX) website at www.vbmx.org.
-VBMX is a free service that seeks to reduce waste by promoting the exchange of reusable commercial materials.
+Buy and sell used materials at great prices by visiting the Reuse Marketplace website at www.reusemarketplace.org.
+RM is a free service that seeks to reduce waste by promoting the exchange of reusable commercial materials.